dougUCN/LANE-server/README.md

 fi
 ```

-Then, to propagate these changes and reactivate the venv, in the project directory run
+Then, to propagate these changes and reactivate the venv, in the LANE-server directory run

 ```
 source ~/.bashrc